jasonpatrickellykrause/istio-training/labs/13-wasm-extensions.md

 Luckily for us there is another option.
 Remember the local field from the Envoy HTTP Wasm filter configuration?
 Well, there's also a remote field we can use to load the Wasm module from a remote location, a URL.
 This simplifies things a lot!
 We can upload the .wasm file to remote storage, get the public URL to the module, and then use it.

-In this example I've uploaded my module to my GCP storage account and made the file publicly accessible.
+In this example we'll upload the module to a GCP storage account and made the file publicly accessible.

 The updated configuration would now look like this: